 1. At least 2.0 credits of Elective Courses must be acquired in the Arts and Humanities.
 Arts and Humanities courses include additional courses in English, Social Studies, World Languages, Visual Arts, Family and Consumer Sciences, and Music Arts.

-2. Students must schedule a minimum number of credits each year:
+3. Students must schedule a minimum of 7.0 credits each year:

-Students who deviate from this requirement must have the approval of the Building Principal.
+Students who deviate from this requirement must have the approval of the Building Principal and/or IEP Team.

-4. There are eight (8) instructional periods at the Intermediate High School and Senior High School.
+5. There are eight (8) instructional periods at the Intermediate High School and Senior High School.
 Students are encouraged to take advantage of the many and varied elective courses offered by the District,.